sugarcrm/SugarRepairsModule/README.md

 ##Issues Addressed
 * Bean Records without a Primary Email Address
-> Any Bean that has at least one email address, and no primary designation will get the oldest email address updated to be primary.
+> Bug [75588](https://web.sugarcrm.com/support/issues/75588) - Any Bean that has at least one email address, and no primary designation will get the oldest email address updated to be the primary.

 #Contributing
 Everyone is welcome to be involved by creating or improving existing Sugar repairs.
 If you would like to contribute, please make sure to review the [CONTRIBUTOR TERMS](CONTRIBUTOR TERMS.pdf).
 When you update this [README](README.md), please check out the [contribution guidelines](CONTRIBUTING.md) for helpful hints and tips that will make it easier to accept your pull request.